Are you interested in the emerging field of community management?

 We are a lean, fast-paced, transparent and collaborative team that has a bias for action and as little overhead as possible.

-You might be our next Community Engagement & Content Fellow if you:
+You might be our next community management fellow if you:

 - Have experience using social networking and social media tools and are active online.

 - Have experience with content creation.
-Bonus points if you have any of the following skills or interests: video or audio editing, graphic design or multi-media content creation.
+Bonus points if you have any of the following skills or interests: data analysis, video or audio editing, graphic design or multi-media content creation.

 Do you have what it takes?
 Are you excited by what we could do together?
+Please tell us more about you!
 While not a requirement for the right candidate, preference will be given to people within commuting distance from Boston or Ithaca, NY.